-At first glance, it seems clear that the Russell/Celtics streak is more impressive, but in this paper we present some background about the structure of these leagues and their playoff format that suggest that the conclusion is not obvious.
-We use probability models to study the relative dominance of teams in their league, and in future work we hope to consider the contribution of individual players to the team's success.
+In this paper we study the relative dominance of teams in their league, and in future work we hope to consider the contribution of individual players to the team's success.
 Using the careers of Russell and Brady as our primary examples, we wish to develop a widely applicable approach to evaluate which players across sports were associated with the greatest amount of team success.
 While acknowledging that no such evaluation system will be perfect, and all will be sensitive to choices made, we believe that measures developed using sound statistical and probabilistic modeling can shed some light on the relative success of teams from different sports and eras.

 Since our focus is on team success, we are coining the term BOAT (Best of All Teammates) as a slightly more quantifiable alternative to the GOAT (Greatest of All Time).
 In addition to shedding light on a sports question that people care about, our approach also provides a good teaching tool for courses in probability or sports analytics, as there is ample opportunity to refine and generalize.
 Throughout this paper we demonstrate our ideas using Russell and Brady, who are routinely debated but not always with quantitative arguments.
 (See [1] for an argument for Brady, and [2] for an argument for Russell.)
+We conclude with a list of open questions (Section 5) that we propose regarding other sports and with further analysis.

 A note about future work on the impact of an individual: Despite the development of 'contribution statistics' like WAR (Wins Above Replacement), there are innumerable challenges in such an analysis, as in team sports an individual's statistics are greatly influenced by their teammates.
 For example, if a quarterback has a weak offensive line, no credible running game, or is constantly starting deep in his own territory, this will greatly impact their statistics.
 The difficulties grow when we compare different sports and different eras; how to account for the effect of free agency, salary caps, and playoff formats, to name just a few.
-We conclude with a list of open questions (Section 5) that includes suggestions for how to address the 'individual contributions' problem.
+See section five for some suggestions on how to work in this area.

-Before moving on, we must first define our metric for what counts as success?
+Since we put our focus on team success, we must first address what counts as success?
 In some markets it is a zero-one scale: did we win the championship, or did we fail to do so?
 With such Draconian metrics four straight Superbowl losses (apologies to any Buffalo Bills fan reading this) would rate the same as finishing last each year, and much less than one ring and three winless seasons.